Skip to main content

 Seth Sanders

-Seth is a nationally recognized economic demographer who studies minority populations in the U.S.
+Seth is a nationally recognized economic demographer, professor, and innovator.

-Seth is a scientific advisor to research contracts as well as conducting independent research at NORC.
+Seth is a scientific advisor to research contracts who also conducts independent research at NORC.
 He has 30 years of experience conducting interdisciplinary research and leading organizations that facilitate such research.
 He is a labor economist and economic demographer with wide interests and expertise.
-He has written extensively on minority populations in the U.S. economy and the factors that limit and facilitate success with a focus on the unfolding of disadvantage over the life-cycle.
-He also has written on all aspects of demography including fertility, mortality and immigration.
+He has written extensively on the U.S. economy and the factors that limit and facilitate success with a focus on the unfolding of disadvantage over the life cycle.
+He also has written on all aspects of demography including fertility, mortality, and immigration.
 His recent work focuses on issues of data quality and on methods to mitigate the effects of measurement error in statistical analysis.
-Besides expertise on the collection and use of panel data, he was an early innovator and contributor to constructing large matched administrative data sets for research purposes.
+Besides expertise in the collection and use of panel data, he was an early innovator and contributor to constructing large matched administrative data sets for research purposes.

-His independent research at NORC investigates the use of paradata from the National Longitudinal Survey of Youth 1997 (NLSY97) and the National Social Health and Aging Project (NSHAP) to measure cognition and cognitive aging.
+His independent research at NORC investigates the use of paradata from the National Longitudinal Survey of Youth 1997 (NLSY97) and the National Social Life, Health, and Aging Project (NSHAP) to measure cognition and cognitive aging.

-Seth has published extensively in the top journals in Economics and Demography.
+Seth has published extensively in the top journals in economics and demography.
 He has been the recipient of numerous awards from the National Institutes of Health and the National Science Foundation.
-Among these were funding for Population Centers at the University of Maryland and Duke University; and funding to develop strategies to link the 1940 Census to modern survey and administrative data at the Census Bureau.
-His interest in the long shadow of early life disadvantage is reflected in his teaching at Cornell University where his course traces out the 400 year history of race in the American labor market.
+Among these were funding for Population Centers at the University of Maryland and Duke University and funding to develop strategies to link the 1940 Census to modern survey and administrative data at the Census Bureau.
+His interest in the long shadow of early life disadvantage is reflected in his teaching at Cornell University, where his course traces the 400-year history of race in the American labor market.

 Education